InspiryThemes/realhomes-docs/docs/customize-styles.md

 # How to Modify Styles

-There are various options available to modify styles in Real Homes Theme.
+There are various options available to modify styles in RealHomes Theme.
 These options gives you control over default colors as well as styles throughout the theme.

 ## Styles Settings